mabq/arch-setup/README.md

 If you used some other method to install Archlinux, make sure you comply with the following requirements before running this script:

-   - Ansible must be already installed, this script is executed via `ansible-pull`
+   - `ansible` and `git` must be already installed, this script is executed via `ansible-pull`
-   - You must be logged in as the user for which you want to create all the configuration files
+   - You must be logged in as the user for which you want to create all the configuration files, `sudo` must be installed and the sudoer file must be already configured
-   - There must be a file called `~/.vault_key` with the decryption key on it (see notes on the first script)
+   - The encryption password must be stored in a file called `/home/{user}/.vault_key` (see notes on the first script)

 ## About this script

 There are three roles:

     - `base` -- applies to all machines, includes all the base programs (command-line only) and configuration files
     - `workstation` -- includes gui programs and configuration files
     - `server` -- includes programs required for servers and configuration files